 - Polar fleece or alternate fabrics

 To weave a toy as shown, clean fabric is cut into eight (8) long narrow strips.
 I used two colours (blue and pink), with four strands of each colour.
-You can scale the toy to suit your dog and your materials by altering the width and/or length of the fleece strips.
+You can scale the tug toy to suit your dog and your materials by altering the width and/or length of the fleece strips.
 Fortunately, when making a tug with fleece there is no need to be too fussy about straight lines when cutting.
 Wonky wobbles are not a problem.
 Try to cut the strip widths in similar sizes, as best you can, for a consistent pattern though.

 Weaving the Tug Toy